Bill Haywood: Lawrence Textile Strike

 On February 24, when strikers attempted to send still more children away, police were ready.
 During a melée, women and children were forcibly separated, police lashed out with clubs, and dozens of strikers and their children were jailed.
-A national outrage resulted.
+National outrage resulted.
 The New York World wrote, "The Lawrence authorities must be blind and the mill owners mad."
-The New York Tribune called the police response "as chuckle-headed an exhibition of incompetence to deal with a strike situation as it is possible to recall."
+The New York Tribune called the police response "as chuckle-headed an exhibition of incompetence to deal with a strike situation as it is possible to recall".
 The incident led to a congressional hearing and the attention of President William Howard Taft.
 Nationwide publicity pressured the mill owners into cooperating with the strikers; on March 12, the owners agreed to all the demands of the strikers, officially ending the strike.

 However, Haywood and the IWW were not yet finished in Lawrence; despite the success of the strike, Ettor and Giovannitti remained in prison.
 Haywood threatened the authorities with another strike, saying, "Open the jail gates or we will close the mill gates."
 Legal efforts and a one-day strike on September 30 did not prompt the authorities to drop the charges.
 Haywood was indicted in Lawrence for misuse of strike funds, a move that kept him from returning to the city and eventually led to his arrest on the Boston Common.
 However, on November 26, Ettor and Giovannitti were acquitted, and upon their release were treated to a massive demonstration of public support.